-Performance-based shares, performance-based units and restricted shares are and units vest within three years after the grant date based upon the performance of the Company over a three-year cycle.
+Performance-based shares, performance-based units and restricted shares are granted to employees without cost to the participants.
+The performance shares and units vest within three years after the grant date based upon the performance of the Company over a three-year cycle.
 The restricted shares vest at various times ranging from one-year to at the end of a three-year period.
 Upon vesting, the shares are issued to the plan participants.